feelinfine/netlink_test/README.md

 1. ``` make ```

-All build artifacts (kernel module and user app) will be placed into the build directory
+All build artifacts (kernel module and user app) will be placed into the 'build' directory

 Now insert the module